Serengeti sunset © Judith Duk

 A final word

-A land overflowing with natural sights and wonders, Tanzania offers visitors a selection of unforgettable holiday experiences ranging from the swaying coconut palms of a Zanzibar beach to action-packed wildebeest migrations on a Serengeti safari.
+A land overflowing with natural sights and wonders, Tanzania offers visitors a selection of unforgettable holiday experiences ranging from the swaying coconut palms of a Zanzibar beach to the action-packed wildebeest migrations on a Serengeti safari.